HammerIO/map-chat/README.md

 - Feel free to fork this project and suggest new features as pull requests.

 ## [Demo](http://hammerio.github.io/map-chat)
-This demo is hosted on GitHub pages and HammerDB as backend.
+This demo is hosted on GitHub pages and uses HammerDB for communication.